 Georgetown University strongly encourages employees to identify their gender, race, ethnicity, disability, and veteran status in the Georgetown Management System (GMS).
 In order to do so, you need to understand the following information and provide answers to the following questions in GMS.

 You may access GMS through the following link: http://gms.georgetown.edu/.
-After clicking on the link, log in using your NetID and password.
-Once in GMS, click on the "Personal” worklet, and then the "Personal Information" tab.
+Once in GMS, click on the "Personal Information" Worklet and then the "Personal Information" tab.
 There, you will be able to review and update your demographic information.
-To make changes to your information, click on the “Edit” button.
+To make changes to your information, click the “Edit” button.

-Note to Student Workers: Student workers, including undergraduate student workers and graduate stipend recipients, should not complete any fields in the Personal Information screen in GMS.
+** Student workers, including undergraduate student workers and graduate stipend recipients, should not complete any fields in the Personal Information screen in GMS

-- For technical assistance or help with your NetID and Password, please contact the University Information Services (UIS) help desk at 202-687-4949 or email firstname.lastname@example.org.
-For additional assistance with your NetID and Password, please refer to UIS's website: https://sites.google.com/a/georgetown.edu/uis-docs/accounts
+For technical assistance or help with your NetID and Password, please contact the University Information Services (UIS) help desk at 202-687-4949 or email firstname.lastname@example.org.
+For additional assistance with your NetID and Password, please refer to UIS's website.

-Gender: In the Gender field, please indicate Female or Male.
+Gender: In the Gender field, please indicate Female, Male, or Not Declared.

-- Ethnicity: In addition to the Hispanic or Latino field, in the Ethnicity field, please select one or more of the categories to describe yourself.
+Race: In the Race/Ethnicity field, select one or more of the racial categories that describe you.